Swamp Soup With Turnip Greens

 You can also serve it with some tortilla chips for dipping because this soup is nice and thick.

-Tips for No Leftovers
+Tips For No Leftovers

 - Prep the sausage and onions in a little olive oil ahead of time and either freeze or keep in the fridge until ready to use.